Everyone is scratching their head as to how Eric Thames is dominating the early part of the 2017 MLB season.

 Once you grasped this concept then get into the cage for a round LASER Blast Front Toss Get one of your coaches to always watch you from side-on and give them the following checklist.

 Belt high/middle-to-inside locations.
-Get your coach to mix in some balls down in zone and take them, don’t swing.
-Make sure you take the pitch at the last second by rotating on your back foot while keeping your hands back (this is how you take a nasty changeup or slider in a game).
-This is what we mean by “hips before your hands”
+Get your coach to randomly mix in some balls down and out of the strike zone and don’t swing.
+Make sure you take the pitch at the very last second, don’t disconnect your arms from your core, instead drive your back elbow into your core (keeping your hands stay back) this will allow your strong/big core muscles to stop the full-force of your momentum when you hold your swing, (this is how you take a nasty/late-breaking change-up or slider in a game).
+You can only do this with correct core rotation, for example; hips-before-hands.

 Once your comfortable get your coach to toss you up-and-inside.